-- Grief and Bereavement Counselling: As it relates to emotions & mourning, trauma, self care, continuing bonds, and meaning-making.
+- Grief, Loss, Bereavement & Resiliency Counselling: As it relates to emotions & mourning, trauma, self care, continuing bonds, and meaning-making.

 - Client-centered, Strengths-based: A supportive, non-judgemental environment where you are guided toward self-reflection, focusing on resiliency.
 Your “story” unfolds as you develop your “narrative”.
 Learn to manage problems and understand that self-efficacy allows for flexibility and adaptation.

 - Interpersonal: Exploring how mental health intertwines with relationships.
 Understanding and challenging mindsets through values clarification.

 - Examining how your thoughts, feelings, and behaviours affect each other: Emotional regulation and self-soothing (connecting with your senses) are encouraged, to increase Emotional Intelligence.
 Awareness and radical acceptance allow for identification and potential reframing of thoughts.

 - Mindfulness: To cultivate self-awareness and self-acceptance, focusing on the present and awareness & acceptance of the past (which may include bitterness, regret, or resentment).
 Staying in the present moment rather than the future (which may manifest as anxiety).
 You are inspired to focus on the breath and recognize your feelings on a physical body level.